 From the overflow parking lot, the Dipsea Trail descends slightly to cross Redwood Creek.
-After heavy winter rains and during salmon spawning season the bridge across Redwood Creek may be out, but it’s possible to detour around it on Deer Park Fire Road.
+In the winter the bridge across Redwood Creek may be out and the creek crossing closed to protect spawning salmon, but it’s possible to detour around it on Deer Park Fire Road.
 The trail then begins a steep climb up a wooded hillside with a series of steps.
 It soon emerges into grasslands with views of Mount Tamalpais and, occasionally, the ocean.
 The scenery on this stretch of trail doesn’t compare to what you get further up the mountain or even on the Sun Trail, but the sunny fire road does make a nice contrast with the redwoods.

 The trail parallels Deer Park Fire Road and crosses it several times.
 For the most part, the road and the trail offer the same scenery, but just inside the Muir Woods boundary, the fire road passes through a nice old-growth upland redwood grove that the trail misses.
-The trees aren’t as large as the ones on the Main Trail, but I think the grove is just as scenic.
+The trees aren’t as large as the ones on the Bohemian Grove Trail, but the grove is just as scenic.

 After 1.7 miles of climbing the trail reaches to an intersection with the Ben Johnson Trail.
 Most hikers take this shortcut, which switchbacks steeply down a hillside through a nice redwood grove.
 Hikers who want to see a great scenic view and a few additional redwoods can continue up the Dipsea Trail as shown on the map.
 This longer route climbs an additional 0.3 miles before arriving at the TCC Trail.
 From this point it’s worthwhile to climb just a few hundred yards more on the Dipsea Trail to arrive at an excellent viewpoint that overlooks the ocean, then retrace your steps back to the TCC Trail.

-The Ben Johnson trail descends steeply through old-growth redwood uplands.
-The trail is heavily used and looks well-worn.
-It's cut into a hillside, with views of redwoods below in a few spots and some nice redwoods along the side of the trail.
-There’s a spotty groundcover of ferns.
-Perhaps due to the lower soil moisture here, the hillside has smaller redwoods and is generally less scenic than the valley floor, although the redwoods get larger as the trail descends.
-Despite the fact that it's not as impressive as the Main Trail, this is still one of the best woodland trails in the Muir Woods area.
-It's the only trail in or near Muir Woods where you can see old-growth redwood uplands, which throughout the redwood’s range is much more common than the big-tree lowlands.
+The Ben Johnson Trail descends steeply through old-growth redwood uplands.
+The wide, heavily-used trail is cut into a hillside, with views of redwoods below in a few spots and some clusters of good-sized redwoods along the side of the trail.
+There’s a spotty groundcover of ferns, which is somewhat unusual for the Bay Area.
+It’s one of the best woodland trails in the Muir Woods area and also a nice way to see some old-growth redwood uplands, which throughout the redwood’s range are much more common than the big-tree lowlands.